mikepulaski/youngdynasty.net/content/posts/the-sad-state-of-mac-app-distribution.md

 title: "The Sad State of Mac App Distribution"
 date: 2019-08-14T10:30:00+02:00
 author: Mikey
-summary: Distributing outside of the Mac App Store has slowly become a nightmare.
+shortSummary: Distributing outside of the Mac App Store has slowly become a nightmare.
 ---

 Recent versions of macOS have sought to improve the integrity and security of the platform by asserting more control over applications.
 Since Mac OS X 10.8, applications without a valid signature were no longer opened without user intervention.
 Now, starting with macOS 10.14.5, the same holds true for apps which aren't notarized by Apple.